 With iGMS you can:

-There are many other opportunities and resources available for vacation rental business owners on Facebook.
+There are many other opportunities and resources available for successful vacation rental business owners on Facebook.
 One example of this is Facebook groups.

 Facebook groups are where a community of people with a shared interest can gather online.
 As such, there are Facebook groups available with a focus on short-term rental businesses and hosting.